infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 ## Data Operations with PowerSync

-This section outlines how to effectively use PowerSync in a React Native app for various data operations.
+This section outlines how to use PowerSync in a React Native app for various data operations.
 You can fetch static data, subscribe to live updates, fetch complex data using joins, or update data through a unified API.

 And with PowerSync, you can perform these operations locally for maximum speed and responsiveness, while still knowing